amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 # From Grains of Sand to Neuronal Avalanches

-### Reproducing two papers on Self-Organized Criticality
+### Reproducing two papers on Self-Organized Criticality (SOC)

 > *How can simple local interactions generate complex behavior without external tuning?*

-This repository reproduces two landmark papers in the study of **Self-Organized Criticality (SOC)**:

-- **Bak, Tang & Wiesenfeld (1987)** — the original sandpile model, and the paper that introduced SOC as an explanation for 1/f noise.
-- **Levina, Herrmann & Geisel (2007)** — a spiking neural network that shows the same SOC mechanism can emerge from activity-dependent synapses, without any parameter fine-tuning.

-At first glance these two systems have almost nothing in common: one moves grains of sand on a lattice, the other integrates and fires spikes in a network of neurons.
-What connects them is not their implementation but their underlying **logic** — a logic this README tries to make explicit before diving into either model.
+This repository reproduces two papers on **Self-Organized Criticality (SOC)**.
+One introducing the original sandpile model, which builds the central intuition behind SOC **(Bak, Tang & Wiesenfeld, 1987)**, and another showing how the same ideas can be extended in a neural setting, showing how similar dynamics can emerge from biologically motivated mechanisms **(Levina, Herrmann & Geisel, 2007)**.

 ---